Howard Richards (American football)

-Howard Glenn Richards, Jr. (born August 7, 1959) is a former American football offensive tackle in the National Football League for the Dallas Cowboys and Seattle Seahawks.
-He played college football at the University of Missouri.
+Howard Glenn Richards, Jr. (born August 7, 1959) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Dallas Cowboys and Seattle Seahawks.
+He played college football for the Missouri Tigers.

-Early years
+Early life

-Richards was born on August 7, 1959 in St. Louis, Missouri.
+Richards was born on August 7, 1959, in St. Louis, Missouri.
 In 1969, Richards had to be bussed (because of desegregation) to be a part of the St. Louis Public School's gifted program at Wade Elementary School, which he previously began at Walnut Park Elementary School.

 He attended Southwest High School, where as a freshman he practiced baseball, basketball and football.
 Richards limited his playing time on football and basketball in his sophomore and junior seasons.
 As a senior, he just focused on football.

 College career

 Richards accepted a football scholarship from the University of Missouri.
 He started 4 games as a true freshman, which was the beginning of a 40 consecutive games starts streak at right tackle, under head coaches Al Onofrio (1977) and Warren Powers (1978-80).

 He became a standout offensive tackle and was named to the All-Big Eight team as a junior and senior.
 In his last year in 1980, he was named offensive co-captain and received second-team All-American honors.
 He played in the Senior Bowl and the Hula Bowl.